- Print

 Note

-Environments | Controls whether Environments (in the Tools bar and in the View menu) and the Environments panel are displayed to the user in Lasernet Developer.
-If the user can access this area, they can add, edit, and remove environment settings from a Lasernet configuration. |
+Environments | Scope of Permission User’s ability to add, edit, and remove environment settings from a Lasernet configuration.
+Effect in Lasernet Developer Controls whether Environments (in the Tools bar and in the View menu) and the Environments panel are displayed to the user in Lasernet Developer. |

-Forms | Controls whether Forms, Subforms, and Phrases (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer.
-Also controls whether Printer Profiles, Regional Profiles, and Barcode Profiles (on the Profiles tab of the Tools bar and in the View menu) are displayed in Lasernet Developer.
-If the user can access these areas, they can create forms and modify them in the Form Editor, create and manage subforms and phrases to use in form designs, and create and manage the specified types of profiles. |
+Effect in Lasernet Developer Controls whether Forms, Subforms, and Phrases (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer.
+Controls whether Printer Profiles, Regional Profiles, and Barcode Profiles (on the Profiles tab of the Tools bar and in the View menu) are displayed in Lasernet Developer. |

-Scripts | Controls whether Scripts (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer.
-If the user can access this area, they can create and manage JavaScript scripts. |
+Scripts | Scope of Permission User’s ability to create and manage JavaScript scripts.
+Effect in Lasernet Developer Controls whether Scripts (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer. |

-Modifiers | Controls whether Modifiers (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer.
-If the user can access this area, they can create and manage modifiers. |
+Modifiers | Scope of Permission User’s ability to create and manage modifiers.
+Effect in Lasernet Developer Controls whether Modifiers (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer. |

-Resources | Controls whether Resources (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer.
-If the user can access this area, they can access the resource library in the Lasernet configuration loaded in Lasernet Developer. |
+Resources | Scope of Permission User’s ability to access the resource library in the Lasernet configuration loaded in Lasernet Developer.
+Effect in Lasernet Developer Controls whether Resources (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer. |

-Commands | Controls whether Commands (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer.
-If the user can access this area, they can create and manage connections and commands. |
+Commands | Scope of Permission User’s ability to create and manage connections and commands.
+Effect in Lasernet Developer Controls whether Commands (in the Tools bar and in the View menu) are displayed to the user in Lasernet Developer. |

-Profiles | Controls whether the profile section is displayed in the Tools bar and in the View menu in Lasernet Developer.
-If this permission is not granted, the user cannot access or manage any type of profile in Lasernet Developer. |
+Profiles | Scope of Permission User’s ability to access or manage any type of profile in Lasernet Developer.
+Effect in Lasernet Developer Controls whether the profile section is displayed in the Tools bar and in the View menu in Lasernet Developer. |

 Note